Skip to main content

 1 Locating Failure Data: The First Step in Diagnosis

 Before you can solve a problem, you must first identify and locate it.
-Failure data can be found at the campaign level or even for individual messages.
+Failure data can be found at the campaign level.

-For campaigns sent to a specific customer list, the platform provides a detailed performance report.
+For bulk marketing campaigns sent to a specific customer list, the platform provides a detailed performance report.
 Follow these steps to access it:

 1. Navigate to the Bulk Marketing Campaigns section from the main dashboard.